andyst-dev/ft_transcendence-42/README.md

 - `srcs/requierements/grafana/` — Grafana provisioning and dashboards

 ## Mandatory part
-The mandatory part implements a web application where users can play Pong through a browser with a proper frontend experience, a registration flow and a tournament system.
+The mandatory part focuses on the application flow required to deliver a browser-based Pong experience with accounts and tournaments.

 ### Core application
 - browser-based Pong experience